dustinpfister/videoground/README.md

 ## How to start making videos

-So then once videoground is up and running the next question is how to get going making videos with this.
+Once videoground is up and running the next question is how to get going making videos with this.
 There is a whole lot of ground to cover with that one as I use, and keep making all kinds of additional javaScript module that I use to make videos.
 In this section I will be going over what the options are when it comes to a hello world example, and where to find example videos to start with in other content projects that I have made thus far.

 <div align="center">
     <a href="https://www.youtube.com/watch?v=AzuB6ExUE64">